RazMagal/Attention-Based-BCI/README.md

 We did our sanity checks on much simpler models in "sanity_labs/" and it is also no longer maintained

 ## Features
-* Machine learning Model ATC_NET, taken from git repo: <insert link>
+* Machine learning Model ATC_NET, taken from git repo: https://github.com/Altaheri/EEG-ATCNet
 * Dataset from Nathanel Zur's experiment:
 * Preproceesses dataset data, trains, tests and evaluates the model.
 * Saves the model for further application